Achwak28/Mediquest/README.md

 Explore our website: [MediQuest](https://mediquest.onrender.com/)

 ## Screenshots:
-Include screenshots here to showcase the user interface and features of MediQuest.
+Sreenshots of some pages and features of MediQuest.

 ### Home Page
 ![Home Page](screenshots/home_page.PNG)